vuongdang97/vuongdang97.github.io/index.md

 ## About me

 I obtained my PhD in applied mathematics in 2023 at University of Paris 13.
-Currently, I am an algorithm researcher at Viettel High Tech focusing on optimization of algorithm around physical layer and MIMO system of 5G NR.
+Currently, I am an algorithm researcher at Viettel High Tech specializing in algorithm optimization around physical layer and MIMO system of 5G NR.

 ## My CV